 The start of an adventure

 7:30 a.m. - 6/12/2007 - Arrival at the tram loading zone.
 We came early today because we had a job to do.
-I thought this was cool - they made their billboard look like it was cut into the hedge.

 Our Mission

-We were on a mission - bound and determined to find Nemo, no matter how long it took.
 We arrived at the gate 1/2 hour before opening and, having learned an insider's trick to get closer to the gate, we hovered near the early admission gates until they started closing them, then got in those lines quickly as they converted them to general admission gates.
 By so doing we were able to be the 2nd group in line.
 By 8, all the turnstyles had lines stretching across the entire plaza to the gates of California Adventure.
 When the gates opened, we were ready to speed our way to the Submarine line.

 the start of the line